tahoe-lafs/tahoe-lafs/README.rst

 Once tahoe --version works, see `docs/running.rst <docs/running.rst>`__ to learn how to set up your first Tahoe-LAFS node.

-🐍 `Python 3` Support
+🐍 Python 3 Support
 --------------------

-`Python 3` support has been introduced as from `Tahoe-LAFS 1.16.x` alongside `Python 2`.
-System admnistrators are advised to start running Tahoe on `Python 3` and should expect the drop of `Python 2` support any future version from now.
-Please, feel free to file issues if you run into bugs while running Tahoe on `Python 3`.
+Python 3 support has been introduced starting with Tahoe-LAFS 1.16.0, alongside Python 2.
+System admnistrators are advised to start running Tahoe on Python 3 and should expect Python 2 support to be dropped in a future version.
+Please, feel free to file issues if you run into bugs while running Tahoe on Python 3.

 🤖 Issues